TVersluijs/RGEE_Snowmelt/README.md

 certain day, a composite image is created (picking the pixel with least cloud cover).
-Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time.
-Note that calculations of the date of snowmelt per pixel are not conducted in this script because these are too memory intensive for this high resolution sentinel-2 data and will result in a computation error.
+Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time, or (3) Fitting a GAM through the NDSI values per pixel.
 No shapefile is required as input for this script, which allows for input locations to be spaced far apart.

 <p float="left">
   <img align="top" src="./_pictures/04A-Sentinel2_Zackenberg_Locations.png" width="49%" title="Five locations at Zackenberg, each with a buffer of 250" />